NeoGeographyToolkit/StereoPipeline/docs/examples/skysat.rst

     --nodes-list $nodesList                   \
     -o ba/run

 See :numref:`ba_validation` for important sanity checks and report files to examine after bundle adjustment.
+See :numref:`cam_gen_validation` for how to validate the created cameras.

 See :numref:`pbs_slurm` for more details on running ASP tools on multiple machines.